 The ATD Leadership team originally consisted of the six administrators and faculty who saw the need for Achieving the Dream at our institution and worked to make DACC an Achieving the Dream school.
-After the Core and Data team was created, the Leadership team expanded to include three more administrators and faculty for a current total of nine members.
-This team meets before the Core and Data team meetings to discuss how our interventions are progressing and what can be done to improve any part of an intervention that may not be working.
-The Leadership team also serves as a liaison between the college and national Achieving the Dream representatives.
+After the Data team was created, the Leadership team expanded to include three more administrators and faculty for a current total of nine members.
+This team meets to discuss the overarching goals of our student success agenda at DACC, how our interventions are progressing and what can be done to improve any part of an intervention that may not be working.

-Teaching and Learning Sub Team The Teaching and Learning focus area is comprised of administrators and faculty on campus who are committed to finding ways to engage students within the classroom environment.
-A major area of focus for these members is the topic of cooperative learning, which is a method of teaching that incorporates more student interdependence as well as personal accountability into the course curriculum.
-The Teaching and Learning focus area has also created a Teaching Excellence Academy which will offer the faculty a venue to share their successful cooperative learning strategies and new teaching techniques with one another in an effort to expose different academic areas on campus to a variety of best practices.
+The Teaching and Learning focus area is comprised of administrators and faculty on campus who are committed to finding ways to engage students within the classroom environment.
+The focus of this group is to provide evidence based professional development.
+The Teaching and Learning team designs two Teaching Excellence Academy per year with offer the faculty a venue to learn evidence based best practices and to share their successful learning strategies and new teaching techniques with one another in an effort to expose different academic areas on campus to a variety of best practices.